Healthdirect Free Australian health advice you can count on.

 As with other parts of your body, your eyes go through normal changes as you age.

-Remember that your vision affects your safety and that of the people around you, so it's important for everyone that you look after the health of your eyes.
+Remember that your vision affects your safety and that of the people around you.
+So, it's important to look after your eyes.
 This is especially true if you drive.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.